MinganMuon/dicegame-online/designdoc.md

     - maybe adjust the css proportions to take into account screen height and not just width

 ? - rework css code to remove bloat

-short - user list should be shown when the boardarea loads